Future | Endoscape Colonoscopy, A Startup

 1. Development of hand-held and robotic assisted colon intubation system for screening colonoscopy and in-hospital

-or therapy (vision function and instrument channel only) adapted for use with the robotic assisted colon intubation
+and (3) therapeutic intervention (articulating or steerable instruments) adapted for use with the robotic assisted colon

-4. Development of a specialty colonoscope with a robotic assisted angulation control adapted for use with the robotic
+4. Development of a specialty, conventional colonoscope with a robotic assisted angulation control adapted for use

-assisted colon intubation system in partnership with a GI endoscope manufacturer for precision polypectomy and ESD
+with the robotic assisted colon intubation system in partnership with a GI endoscope manufacturer for precision

 5. Development of robotic assisted endoluminal (colon) surgery system based on the robotic assisted colon intubation